 Exercise can prevent your migraines!

 Did you know that exercise can prevent migraines?
-Well it is true, and there is recent study that proves it.
-As a headache specialist, I always try to encourage my migraine patients to start a regular exercise program as a conservative way to decrease their migraine headaches, but up until now we did not much scientific evidence for this.
+Well, it is true, and there is a recent study that proves it.
+As a headache specialist, I always try to encourage my migraine patients to start a regular exercise program as a conservative way to decrease their migraine headaches, but up until now, we did not much scientific evidence to show that it actually helped.

-Individuals with migraine and other headaches have been shown to be less physically active than those without headache.
-It is well recognized that individual with migraines there headaches can worsen with physical activity; this is even one of the major criteria on which migraines are diagnosed based on the International Headache Classification definition of migraine.
-So it is unclear if the lack of exercise in individuals with migraines is the cause or effect of having migraines.
+Individuals with migraines and other headaches have been shown to be less physically active than those without headaches.
+One of the reasons is that individual with migraines, that their headaches often worsen during physical activity.
+This is actually one of the major criteria on which migraines are diagnosed.
+However, it is unclear if the lack of exercise in individuals with migraines is the cause or effect of having migraines.

-In a randomized, controlled trial of adults with migraine where patients were randomized into three groups; an exercise group, a relaxation training group, or a group that received the preventive medication topiramate (Topamax).
+In a randomized, controlled trial of adults with migraines where patients were randomized into three groups; an exercise group, a relaxation training group, or a group that received the preventive medication topiramate (Topamax).
 The exercise group exercised three times a week for 40 minutes.
-The study looked at how frequent migraines occurred compared to their base line migraine frequency.
+The study looked at how frequent migraines occurred compared to their baseline migraine frequency.
 The study lasted three months.
-What was found was that there was no significant differences between the groups, all decreased the frequency of migraines compared with the baseline.
+What was found was that there were no significant differences between the groups, all decreased the frequency of migraines compared with the baseline.
 No adverse effects were reported in the exercise or relaxation groups.
 Adverse effects were reported in 33% of the participants in the topiramate group.
-Restated, participants in this randomized controlled study who exercised regularly (3times a week) experienced an improvement in the frequency of their migraine attack that was not significantly different from the participants who received drug preventive medication topiramate without any side effect.1
+Restated, participants in this randomized controlled study who exercised regularly (3 times a week) experienced an improvement in the frequency of their migraine attack that was not significantly different from the participants who received drug preventive medication topiramate.1

-No I am not saying that routine exercise will prevent all migraines.
-However neither does medications.
+Now I am not saying that routine exercise will prevent all migraines.
+However, neither does medications.
 So wouldn’t you rather try something that is good for you anyway either in addition to or instead of medications?